Back to Customer Stories

 How ChatGPT selects and cites sources

-ChatGPT pulls from Bing’s index and its training data.
+ChatGPT pulls from Bing's index and its training data.
+This means ChatGPT SEO depends heavily on Bing optimization, not just Google rankings.
 When browsing is on, it accesses live web results.
 Free and Plus versions behave differently.
 Plus users often see fresher answers and more links.

 ChatGPT citation behavior changes from query to query.
 Some answers show inline links, some show footnotes, and others show no sources at all.
 That inconsistency makes repeat testing a requirement, not a nice-to-have.